xulion/scope4code/README.md

     * Below settings are supported:
         * open_new_column - This flag controls how shall new .find window shall be opened. 'yes' means it shall be opened in a separate column while 'no' will open in a new tab.
 Default setting is no since v0.0.5.
         * engine_configurations.cscope.paths - This is an array of the paths where all source code files need to be parsed.
 It allows to include paths that outside of the vs code project.
 Default value is ${workspaceRoot}.
+        * engine_configurations.cscope.database_path - The path indicates where the cscope database should be built/and found.
+Default value is ${workspaceRoot}/.vscode/cscope as this was the default path before.